-Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH Nature of shares Registered shares or bearer shares represented by a global certificate Performance benchmark MSCI AC World TR Net (Euro), administered by MSCI Limited Reference portfolio (risk benchmark) MSCI AC World TR Net Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in the Grand Duchy of Luxembourg Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
-Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
+Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH Performance benchmark Reference portfolio (risk benchmark) 75% MSCI World net total return, unhedged in EUR (MSDEWIN), 25% iboxx EUR Overall TR Index (QW7A) Leverage effect 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg.
+Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value postare.
+Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date a processed on the basis of the net asset value per share on the subsequent valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the subsequent value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
-The value date for purchase and redemption orders of certain currencies may deviate by one day from the value date as specified in the description of share classes in the general section of the Sales Prospectus Expense cap 15% of the Management Fee Fractional shares Up to three decimal places
+The value date for purchase and redemption orders of certain currencies may deviate by one day from the value date as speci fied in the description of share classes in the general section of the Sales Prospectus.
+Fractional shares Up to three places after the decimal point